-At the professional level, all players must wear the uniform apparel listed below.
-This apparel must be designed and produced by a professional manufacturer, and may not be cut, reduced in size, or otherwise altered unless for medical reasons approved in advance by the Commissioner.
+At amateur, professional and paralympic levels the uniform must consist of a short-sleeved shirt with the At the professional level, all players must wear the apparel listed below, which must be designed and produced by a professional manufacturer and cannot be altered or reduced in size unless for medical reasons previously approved by the Commissioner.

-Each player's uniform shall be numbered on the front and back with a number of solid color contrasting with the color of the shirt.
-Athletes' uniform consists of:
+Each player must display their number on the front and back of their uniform with a solid color number contrasting with the color of the jersey.

+The athletes' uniform consists of: